CMDyrness/blog-post/blog-post.md

 # Our first day at Epicodus
 ## Written by Tiffany and Cameron

 > Today was our **first** day at the school.
-Currently learning markdown and putting into practice.
+Currently learning markdown and putting it into practice.

 Other things we've learned today:
 * Git Repositories